Nautilus Quick Start Guide

 184624 general inspect user1 R 6:03:14 1 n0144

-Notice that the output contains the JobID for each job.
+Notice the output contains the JobID for each job.
 This ID can be used with the qview, squeue, and scancel commands.

 To delete a job, use the command scancel jobID.